3F/web.vsSBE/_doc/Features/Strings.md

 * [System.Enum](https://msdn.microsoft.com/en-us/library/system.enum_methods%28v=vs.100%29.aspx)
 * [...](https://msdn.microsoft.com/en-us/library/vstudio/dd633440%28v=vs.120%29.aspx#BKMK_Static)

+{% assign infoData = "v0.12.6+ Now allows evaluation of string arguments with MSBuild engine in File/Function/BuildComponent + some newer.
+You can also use the [MSBuildComponent](../../Scripts/SBE-Scripts/Components/MSBuildComponent/) to force evaluation if still needed." %}

-## Remove newline characters and other problematic symbols.
+## Remove newline characters and other problematic symbols

 Some your results may contain a some problematic characters for different functions.
 In most cases this applies to [MSBuild Property Functions](../../Scripts/MSBuild/).